 Sometimes, patients notice a change in the color of the crown or the periodic appearance of a fistula.
 Without timely treatment, such a tooth will most likely have to be removed.

 The Root Canal Treatment Goals:

-Cleaning the root canals are done in order to eliminate the bacteria accumulating in it.
+Cleaning the root canals is done in order to eliminate the bacteria accumulating in them.

 There are three goals to achieve:

 - Removal of harmful bacteria accumulated in the root chambers;